GiovanniCst/Integration-script-Schedulatore-Docfinance/README.md

 # Integration Script between DocFinance and Schedulatore Cariparma / Crédit Agricole Bank

-This repository contains an original Python script by Giovanni Costantini, Pesaro, designed to connect the "DocFinance (tm)" software by DocFinance S.r.l.
-(Reggio Emilia, Italy, https://www.docfinance.net/) with the "Schedulatore (tm)" software by Cariparma / Crédit Agricole Bank.
+This repository contains an original Python script by Giovanni Costantini, Pesaro, designed to connect the DocFinance™ software by DocFinance S.r.l.
+(Reggio Emilia, Italy, https://www.docfinance.net/) with the Schedulatore™ software by Cariparma / Crédit Agricole Bank.
 This integration bridges the gap between these two systems, which are not natively integrated.

 ## Features